cosyfps/cosyfps/README.md

 I'm a 18-year-old developer based in Chile, and I'm passionate about crafting digital experiences.

 - Check out my [website]-- to learn more about me.
-- Stay updated with my journey on [Instagram](https://www.instagram.com/cosyyyyyyyyyy) and [LinkedIn]--.
+- Stay updated with my journey on [LinkedIn]--.
 - Explore my [VS Code Configuration]-- for development optimization.

 ## 🔭 Current Endeavors